Emblaze/the-unix-workbench/the_unix_workbench.md

 -   [ ]	Add two new files to your repository, but only commit one of them.

--   [ ] What is the status of your repository after the commit?Undo the last commit, add the untracked file, and redo the commit.
+-   [ ] What is the status of your repository after the commit?
+Undo the last commit, add the untracked file, and redo the commit.

 ### **Important Git Features**